Atlantic Storm: Other bioterrorism response exercises

-Criticisms & Weaknesses
+Criticisms and weaknesses

 Some observers raised concerns about the exercise how it was conducted.
 At the time, the World Health Organization, whom participants indicated to be the ideal response coordinator, lacked the resources and staffing to handle the effort.
 Finally, leaders in today's world need to possess experience in homeland security and bioterrorist threats in order to handle a situation similar to the scenario proposed in Atlantic Storm.
 The credentials of some participating members were questioned due to a lack of experience in these fields.

 The rate of infection transmission used by the Atlantic storm exercise was higher than historical records of smallpox transmission.
 As a result, most otherwise appropriate measures would still fail in the hypothetical scenario.
 This raises some concerns with conclusions of Atlantic Storm and its application to a real world scenario.
 In addition, some defense research questions the ability of terrorists to create and distribute such a virus.